-- 1. Write a critical review of the scholarly literature that identifies "gaps." - 2.
+- 1. Write a scholarly review of the extant literature on a given topic or topics. - 2.
 Prepare one or more research questions from the literature. - 3.
 Identify and present an appropriate theoretical framework. - 4.
 Demonstrate an understanding of a research design that is appropriate for the format selected for the written preliminary exam. - 5.
-Demonstrate academic writing skills that employ standards of formatting used in the field
+Demonstrate academic writing skills that employ standards of formatting used in the field.

-Formats for the written preliminary exam that should meet these competencies are: (1) a research study proposal, (2) a draft manuscript that is suitable for submission in a peer-reviewed journal, or (3) a grant proposal for a research study.
-The supervisory committee may decide to include additional requirements.
+Formats for the written preliminary exam vary and may include: (1) a research study proposal, (2) a draft manuscript that is suitable for submission in a peer-reviewed journal, (3) a grant proposal for a research study, or (4) a series of scholarly essays on given topics.
+The Doctoral Supervisory Committee may decide to include additional requirements.
 The preliminary examination culminates in an oral presentation of the work presented to the supervisory committee at a public defense.
 (Note the university representative may not yet be a member of the supervisory committee at this point.)
-An originality report (e.g., through Turnitin or SafeAssign) must be reviewed by the major professor and/or supervisory committee and submitted to the Associate Director of the School of Teacher Education after passing the oral defense.

 Registration for the preliminary exam requires approval from the major professor.
 Approval is contingent on the major professor's assessment of the student's readiness to be successful with the task.
 In addition, prior to taking the preliminary exam the student must have met the following requirements: